SegersIan/architecture-handbook/architecture-styles/event-driven.md

 ### Request-Reply

 Sometimes synchronous communication is required which requires request-reply patterns.
 This is accomplished with *request-reply messaging (aka psydosynchronous communication)*.
-Note that there 2 popular ways to implement this by using *[Correclation ID](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1420.png)* or *[temprorary queues](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1421.png)*.
+Note that there 2 popular ways to implement this by using *[Correlation ID](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1420.png)* or *[temporary queues](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1421.png)*.

 [Solution Diagram](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1419.png)